Emily Blair: Early life

 Emily Mathieson Blair was born on 12 January 1890 at Boghead, Lenzie, Kirkintilloch, the daughter of Mary Ann (née Croll) and Hugh Blair, a businessman and muslin manufacturer.
 From 1912 to 1916 she trained as a nurse at Western Infirmary, Glasgow.

 Nursing career

 During the First World War Blair served with the Queen Alexandra's Imperial Military Nursing Service.
 When the Royal Air Force was formed in 1918 she moved to the Princess Mary's Royal Air Force Nursing Service, becoming Matron-in-Chief in 1938.
-During the Second World War she was mentioned in despatches.
+During the Second World War she was mentioned in dispatches.

 In 1943, Blair was appointed Matron-in-Chief of the Joint War Committee.
 When the committee was disbanded in 1947, Blair served as Matron-in-Chief of the British Red Cross Society until 1953, and was responsible for supplying trained nurses for service in hospitals and convalescent homes.
 She was made a Dame Commander of the Order of the British Empire on 2 June 1943, and was awarded the Florence Nightingale Medal by the International Committee of the Red Cross in 1947.